smartanvil/Fog/README.md

 For this meta data we use an array of associations.

 ```
-  configuration :=
+  poll := constructor
-  {(#from -> account address).
-	(#gas -> 3000000).
-	(#gasPrice -> 60)}.
+	using: session
+	applyOn: contract

-	contractInstance := constructor applyOn: contractDescription valueWithArguments: {} configuration: configuration
+	valueWithArguments: {}
+	from: session applicationAccount
+	gas: 400000
+	gasPrice: 3
+	amount: 0
 ```

-  The contractInstance variable, now points to a deployed contract instance, of the class FogContractInstanceBind.
+  The poll variable, now points to a deployed contract instance, of the class FogContractInstance.
   This contract instance it may not be ready, since the transaction will be reduced when the new proof of work is solved.

   For being sure that this object is ready to use, you may want to send the message #waitIsReady to it.
 It will force a synchronisation.
 Disclaimer: this may take some minutes.